Recharge Gaming League (RGL) is currently a North American (NA) and European (EU) only league.

 Masking ping is not allowed.

-Scripts that allow a player to perform an action in-game that he would not be able to execute without the script, or scripts that purposefully disrupt the player hitbox are banned.
-Scripts that freeze or glitch the player model (e.g. in mid-air to be less predictable) to make it harder to hit are also banned.
+Scripts that allow a player to perform an action in-game that they would not be able to execute without the script as well as scripts that purposefully disrupt the player hitbox are banned.
+Scripts that freeze or glitch the player model (e.g. in mid-air to be less predictable) to make the player harder to hit are also banned.

 Example of allowed scripts